samvel1024/kbct/readme.md

 ```

 **What are the names of the keys?**
 KBCT uses the lowest possible level keycodes from the Linux kernel to perform remapping.
 Window managers/desktop environments may have other namings for the same keys for various reasons.
-To know the exact name of the key you're interested you can use either `sudo evtest /dev/input/eventXX`, or `sudo kbct log-keys --device-path /dev/input/eventXX`` where XX should be replaced by the appropriate device path.
-Then just type.
+To know the exact name of the key you're interested you can use either `sudo evtest /dev/input/event<i>`, or `sudo kbct log-keys --device-path /dev/input/event<i>` where `<i>` should be replaced by the appropriate device number.
+You can then start typing to see the key names.

 ### How it works